Mr S and the Secrets of Andorra's Box

 Mr S and the Secrets of Andorra's Box is a 2008 novel by Irish journalist and author Paul Howard, and the eighth in the Ross O'Carroll-Kelly series.

 Title

 The title references Pandora's Box.
 "Mr S" is Frank Sinatra, who Ross' father drank with one night in the Shelbourne Hotel.

 Background

 Howard stated that the twist in this book — that Charles is Erika's father, and that she is therefore Ross's half-sister — had been planned "from about three books back," i.e. around the time of The Curious Incident of the Dog in the Nightdress.

 Plot

 Ross becomes the coach of the Andorra national rugby union team.
 It is revealed that Ross's longtime crush Erika is his half-sister.
-Ross also attempts psychotherapy as he tries to copy with separation from Sorcha and Honor.
+Ross also attempts psychotherapy as he tries to cope with separation from Sorcha and Honor.
 Immaculata, the African orphan that Sorcha once sponsored, arrives at the door.
 J.P. leaves the seminary, while Fionnuala becomes a TV chef.